ali-moments/zip-cracker/README.md

 ```

 ## Usage
-for useing this script you can run script with `python3 zip-cracker.py` command!
+for useing this script you can run script with `python3 zip-cracker.py` command! <br>
 in the other hand you can run it with `python3 zip-cracker.py [path of zipfile] [path of password list]` command

 ## ScreenShot